Who Makes Up The LIV Golf League Broadcast Team?

 (Image credit: Getty Images)

 Former professional golfer Su-Ann Heng is one of LIV Golf’s on-course reporters.
-The Singaporean ex-pro was once ranked number one in her native country and she represented the Singapore Ladies Golf team on six occasions.
+The Singaporean ex-pro was once ranked number one in her native country, and she represented the Singapore Ladies Golf team on six occasions.

-After retiring from the game in 2015, Su-Ann moved back from the USA to Singapore, where she soon found a place with Fox Sports Asia covering the LPGA.
-Away from TV broadcasting, Su-Ann is a part-time DJ, and regularly presents shows on Gold 905.
+After retiring from the game in 2015, she moved back from the USA to Singapore, where she soon found a place with Fox Sports Asia covering the LPGA before joining LIV Golf as an on-course commentator in 2022.

 Rachel Drummond